-As explained more fully in the Statement of Directors' Responsibilities in respect of the parent company financial statements set out on page 50, the directors are responsible for the preparation of the parent company financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Directors' Responsibilities in relation to the Parent Company Financial Statements set out on page 50, the directors are responsible for the preparation of the parent company financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the parent company financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.